 Dominating the skyline, Arundel Castle is one of England’s largest and most impressive fortresses, with nearly 1,000 years of history.

 A great way to see it all is to combine the visit to the castle with a half-day hike through its landscaped gardens and then along the river Arun.
-You can find all the details on our best walks near London guide.
+You can find all the details in our best walks near London guide.

 GETTING THERE

-14. SAILSBURY & STONEHENGE
+16. SALISBURY & STONEHENGE

 Famous for its magnificent medieval cathedral and its proximity to the iconic Stonehenge, Salisbury makes an excellent day trip destination.